MicrosoftDocs/azure-dev-docs/articles/javascript/learn-azure-javascript.md

 ## Next steps

-* Use [Microsoft Learn training](/training/) to learn and improve your JavaScript skills on Azure.
+* Use [Microsoft training](/training/) to learn and improve your JavaScript skills on Azure.